Leelavathi-R/My-Spotify-Recommender/README.md

 <h1 align="center">My Spotify Recommendation</h1>

-My Spotify Recommendation is a web service that suggests 5 mood-based tracks and automatically creates a playlist with those tracks in my account based on my listening history which has been collected using the [Spotify API](https://developer.spotify.com/).
-Track moods are determined using the [Cohere API](https://cohere.com/), and the service recommends mood-based songs similar to the tracks that match the user-given mood.
+My Spotify Recommendation is a web service that suggests 5 mood-based tracks and automatically creates a playlist with those tracks in my account based on my listening history, collected using the [Spotify API](https://developer.spotify.com/).
+Tracks' moods are determined using the [Cohere API](https://cohere.com/), allowing the service to recommend mood-based songs similar to those that match a user-given mood.

 ## Requirements
 * python >= 3.0